 If you’re heading home after breakfast, you might want to stop in at one of the great family attractions within half an hour’s drive from Cheltenham.
 Cattle Country Adventure Park, Cotswold Farm Park, WWT Slimbridge Wetland Centre and All Things Wild Nature Centre all make great days out with kids and the magical-village-green-style Giffords Circus at nearby Sudeley Castle (as part of their annual tour) is one to watch out for in summer.

-- For lots more family-friendly information and ideas for days out in Cheltenham, check out Travel Loving Family’s Ultimate guide to Cheltenham: things to do with kids or Heather on her Travels’ 10 Things to do in Cheltenham in one day.
+- For lots more family-friendly information and ideas for days out in Cheltenham, check out Travel Loving Family’s Ultimate guide to Cheltenham: things to do with kids.

 - Review: Holiday Inn Express Cheltenham Town Centre